 In all these ways, Reid is stockpiling sandbags with methodical effectiveness.
 And he may benefit from a ballot crowded with independents (plus a none-of-the-above option) that Rogich says could allow Reid, who has made a career of precarious victories, to win with just 47 percent or even 46 percent of the vote.
 Reid's fortifications appear sturdy, but in such a volatile year they are inevitably built on sand.
 No one can guarantee that the wave propelling Angle won't rise above them.

-This article appears in the Oct.
-16, 2010, edition of National Journal.
+This article appears in the October 16, 2010, edition of National Journal Magazine.